 As more attention is given to and scientific research is brought forward in terms of body type shape and being obese, one would think that both childhood and adult obesity cases would have improved.
 Especially over the past 20 years as diet (Blue Zone Meditteranean), exercise (cardio & resistance training – weightlifting/isometrics) and lifestyle have become better understood and implemented, at least in first world countries.
 However, the scientific evidence simply does not support this conclusion to date.
 Obesity is actually on the rise and continues to be a very serious worldwide health epidemic, which significantly impacts affordable healthcare, or lack thereof.

 The idea that the main fundamental cause of obesity and being overweight/fat is due to an energy imbalance between calories consumed and calories expended, all be it a viable variable in things, just does not add up relative to the whole.
 There are other body type shape variables that are not being given the credence and attention they deserve to help truly understand, wrangle, and overcome the global obesity epidemic.
-Aside from diet, exercise, and lifestyle, at least four of those important variables are genetics/DNA, posture (spinal/vertebrae extension), muscle mass, and metabolism.
+Aside from diet, exercise, lifestyle, BMI, and hormones, at least four of those important variables are genetics/DNA, posture (spinal/vertebrae extension), muscle mass, and metabolism.

 How Genetics/DNA, Metabolism, Posture, and Muscle Mass Affect Weight & Body Type Shape